 “People like this loan because there is no down payment, and there is 100 percent financing,” Tremols says.
 “They are all simple 30-year fixed loans with no balloons, no interest-only or adjusted interest rate.”

-Show me today's USDA home loan rates.Qualification and Income Eligibility are Different
+Show me today's USDA home loan rates (Dec 22nd, 2024)Qualification and Income Eligibility are Different

 Check Your USDA Income Eligibility

-USDA income eligibility is lenient considering deems eligible families making up to 115% of the typical income for the area.
-Prospective home buyers should check all the USDA requirements with an approved lender to see if they qualify.
+USDA income eligibility is lenient in that families can make up to 115% of the typical income for the area and still qualify.
+Prospective home buyers should check all the requirements with an approved USDA lender to see if they are buying in an eligible area — and whether they qualify.